 - Homeomorph objects are also called topologically equivalent

 - Examples:

 - Disc and square

 - Cup and torus

 - An object and its mirror object

-- Trefoil knot and .... ?
+- Trefoil knot and ?

 - The border of the Möbius strip and ... ?

-- All convex polyhedra are homeomorphic to a sphere (and some non-convex ones are too)
+- All convex polyhedra are homeomorphic to a sphere

+- Many non-convex ones are topologically equivalent to the sphere, too